cpldcpu/BitNetPDK/README.md

 !!! **Use SDCC 4.1.0 to build.
 Later versions create broken code** !!!

+This is a hack, don't expect it to be useful for anything.

-To build the project, you need to have the [FreePDK toolchain](https://free-pdk.github.io/) installed.
+If you still want to build the project, you need to have the [FreePDK toolchain](https://free-pdk.github.io/) installed.
 The default target is the PFS154, but you can change it to the PMS150C by editing the makefile.
 Currently, monitoring output is only supported with PFS154 as a target and the UART functions will not be included if PMS150C is selected.

 1. Navigate to the `src/` directory.
 2. Run `make flash` to build and flash the project